-This management plan links management actions to the conservation goals and objectives for the reserve units, and establishes overall management direction and clarifies management responsibilities.
+This management plan links management actions to the conservation goals and objectives for the reserves and establishes overall management direction and clarifies management responsibilities.
 It serves as a guide for nondiscretionary activities and defines future discretionary actions to achieve desired riparian habitat conditions.
 Implementation of some management actions will continue to be detailed in separate and specific restoration or management plans.
-This management plan and the management goals, objectives, and actions will be reviewed, and revised as appropriate every five years by the DCP.
+This management plan and the management goals, objectives, and actions will be reviewed, and revised as appropriate every two years by the DCP.
 Updates to this management plan may also occur whenever new information that influences management is available (adaptive management) and when additional properties are acquired for desert riparian habitat conservation.
+This current plan is Version 1.2 and incorporates revisions and updates from Version 1.0 (Clark County 2015).
 Revisions and updates will ensure this management plan is current with changes to internal and surrounding land use, changes in ecological conditions (floods, fire), changes as a result of management activities (closed roads, restoration of habitat), and changes based on new information from on-site research studies and other published sources.
+See Terragraphics (2016) for the adaptive management and monitoring plan for MSHCP-covered riparian species and their habitats.